Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

-The above provides a best possible analogue of Lie's Third Theorem for finite type Lie $n$-algebras and Lie $\infty$-algebras.
-With this in hand, it is natural to ask for the full Lie theory package, i.e. a differentiation functor $G\mapsto \g$, along with a ``Lie's Second Theorem'' establishing that it is fully faithful on a subcategory of suitably connected higher Lie groups.
-A tractable differentiation functor for Lie $\infty$-groups has been a persistent stumbling block in the literature, with partial results given by \v{S}evera \cite{Sevu} (see also \cite[\Sec 8.3]{Li}), but nothing resembling a general theory.
-In a sequel \cite{Diff,Lie2} to this paper in preparation, we exhibit an explicit differentiation functor from finite dimensional Lie $\infty$-groups to finite type Lie $\infty$-algebras, based on Pridham's work \cite[\Sec 3.1]{Pridham}, along the lines hinted at by Nuiten in \cite[Rmk 7.1.16]{Nuiten}.
-In particular, we show that differentiation has good homotopical properties, is left inverse to the integration functor considered here, and using this, we establish the expected analogue of Lie's Second Theorem.
+\paragraph{{\bf Towards Lie's 2nd Theorem for Lie $n$-algebras}} With our main theorem in hand, it is natural to ask for the full Lie theory package, i.e. a differentiation functor $G\mapsto \g$, along with a ``Lie's Second Theorem'' establishing that it is fully faithful on a subcategory of suitably connected higher Lie groups.
+Recent work by the first author \cite{Diff} provides such a differentiation functor with good homotopical properties, along with explicit canonical identifications to the classical differentiation of simplicial Lie groups.
+Prior to this, a tractable differentiation functor for Lie $\infty$-groups had been a persistent stumbling block in the literature.